acmailer/acmailer-alias/README.md

 Due to some security restrictions of composer and packagist, it is not possible to rename a package that has already been published.

-AcMailer was first released a lot of years ago, in 2014, when Zend Framework 2 was the latest version of what's today known as [Laminas](https://getlaminas.org/).
+AcMailer was first released several years ago, in 2012, when Zend Framework 2 was the latest version of what's today known as [Laminas](https://getlaminas.org/).

 Since it was initially designed as a ZF2 module, I named it `zf2-acmailer`.
 It was obviously a bad idea.